ken-power/SelfDrivingCarND-PathPlanning/README.md

 Acceleration is calculated by comparing the rate of change of average speed over intervals of 0.2 seconds.
 The jerk is calculated as the average acceleration over 1-second intervals.
 In order for the passenger to have an enjoyable ride both the jerk and the total acceleration should not exceed 10 m/s^2.

-Part of the total acceleration is the normal component, `AccN` which measures the centripetal acceleration from turning.
-The tighter and faster a turn is made, the higher the `AccN` value will be.
+Part of the total acceleration is the normal component, `acceleration` which measures the centripetal acceleration from turning.
+The tighter and faster a turn is made, the higher the `acceleration` value will be.

-For this project we need to consider how to minimize total acceleration and jerk by gradually increasing and decreasing point path spacing based on the `CarData.Localization.speed` variable.
+For this project we need to consider how to minimize total acceleration and jerk by gradually increasing and decreasing point path spacing based on the `speed` variable in [CarData.Localization](src/car.h).

 ## Complex Paths